noopman/aaworkshopattendee/module-4-caching-strategies/Exercise1.md

 3. On the side menu, under the **Settings** tab, click **Keys**.
 4. The Connection String is under **PRIMARY CONNECTION STRING**.

-To deploy the StatsAPI container, run the commands from the `Exercise.ps1` file, found at this step.
+To deploy the StatsAPI container, run the commands from [Exercise.ps1](./Exercise.ps1).

 ## Step 2: Add StatsAPI to Azure API Management